The Turning Point Opiates Treatment Program consists of:

 Opiates are drugs derived from the opium poppy plant.
 Common opiates include legal drugs, like oxycodone or morphine, as well as illegal drugs, like heroin.

 Prescription opiates and heroin produce nearly identical effects, and users often abuse both simultaneously.
 The recent rise in the availability of prescription drugs is widely considered to have been a contributing factor in the rise of heroin use in the US.

 Opiates attach to receptors in the brain called opioid receptors, that are responsible for both pain relief and emotional well-being.
 When abused, opiates flood the brain with endorphins like serotonin and dopamine, which produce intense feelings of euphoria.

 What are the symptoms of someone under the influence of opiates?

 Opiate users experience a surge of euphoria followed by a slowing of various systems in the body, including the respiratory system.
 Due to the drugs’ effect on the limbic system, which regulates emotions, users may also experience a sense of well-being and emotional safety.

-Due to the slowing down effect of opiates on multiple systems without the body, user’s breathing, speech and reaction time are slowed while under the influence of opiates.
+Due to the slowing down effect of opiates on multiple systems without the body, the user’s breathing, speech, and reaction time are slowed while under the influence of opiates.
 Users often have trouble maintaining consciousness and may abruptly fall asleep, also known as “nodding out”.

 What are the potential dangers of opiates?

-Opiates cause physical dependency extremely quickly, which leads to a high risk for abuse and addiction.
+Opiates cause physical dependency extremely quickly, which leads to a high risk of abuse and addiction.
 Side effects of prescription opiate abuse can be extremely dangerous.
 Common side effects include: